Gzip command in Linux

 -r is used for recursive purposes.

 gzip -r directory-name

-Specify Compression Level
+3. Specify Compression Level

-Basically, it uses 1 to 9 numbers to set the compression level which means the 1 will compress less and complete the process with fast speed while the 9 specify the best compression level but little slow speed.
-We can set the level accordingly.
+Basically, it uses 1 to 9 numbers to set the compression level, which means the 1 will compress less and complete the process with fast speed while the 9 specify the best compression level but little slow speed.

 gzip -9 filename

 It will do maximum compression.

-Decompress File in Linux
+4. Decompress gz File

 We can use the gzip command to decompress an archive file by using the